-I have released the first chapter of the Distributed Systems Manual!
+I have released the first chapter of Understanding Distributed Systems!

 “Wait, what?
 Weren’t you working on a video class?” - I hear you ask.
 As I was recording the video lectures for the class, I realized I had to write a lot before recording a lecture - recording is the easy part, framing what to say in a way that is easy to understand and correct is the hard part.
 The more topics I added, the more I had to go back to rephrase some earlier statements in previous lectures to make them feel part of one cohesive story where one topic naturally leads to the next.